A PTSD Triggered Morning

 Wednesday, July, 20, 2016 8:33am

-Slower is better.
-Time is really our enemy.
-Time and money, separation, being on the run….
-(Thanks Pink Floyd Dark Side of the Moon!)
-I could write a whole book about the meaning of that album, maybe some other day.
-For now I need to run back 3 miles to the hotel and shower to enjoy my super slow in no rush to get anywhere day, while I continue my journey of contemplating how to be my best self in the world using what I have been given by this beautiful and expansive universe.
-Namaste.
+For now, I need to run back 3 miles to the hotel, shower, and enjoy my slow, no-rush day while continuing my journey of contemplating how to be my best self in the world using what I’ve been given by this beautiful and expansive universe.

 No Doubt lyrics (because they inspired me to stop, sit on a bench and write this morning while on a long jog)